Whirlpool saves 6,600 hours annually using ROEMHELD North America’s Hydro-mechanical Clamping Nuts for die changes.

 “In all, we’ll invest several thousands of dollars per press to employ the hydromechanical nuts,” he shares.
 “And we plan to put them on every press.
 That’s a big investment (360 clamp nuts, rated to 22,400 lb. of clamping force, along with 360 1- by 6-in. bolts), but we expect immediate payback in terms of time savings and ergonomic advantages.
 The new clamping nuts have decreased our die-change times by at least 4 min. per change.”

 An added bonus with the new nuts: They will fit 90 percent of the facility’s dies without modification, fitting into existing die slots.
 And, the nuts lend themselves to a more organized die-change procedure.
 The project team created Creform (Greer, SC) kitting carts at each press to organize and store the nuts.
-In this way, the die setters have visual cues that eliminate any chance that a nut either is missing from the die (during die setting) or remaining in the die (during die removal).
+In this way, the die setters have visual cues that eliminate any chance that a nut is either missing from the die (during die setting) or remaining in the die (during die removal).

-“Half of our dies were not designed inhouse; they came from other facilities,” adds Webb, “which created a challenge when we looked at standardizing on quick-change equipment.
-For example, we couldn’t find another mechanical solution, or a magnetic system, that would work with such a high percentage of our dies when taking into consideration the frequency at which we change dies, and our vast range of die sizes (as large as 9 ft. long and 4 ft. wide).”
+“Half of our dies were not designed in-house; they came from other facilities,” adds Webb, “which created a challenge when we looked at standardizing on quick-change equipment.
+For example, we couldn’t find another mechanical solution or a magnetic system, that would work with such a high percentage of our dies when taking into consideration the frequency at which we change dies and our vast range of die sizes (as large as 9 ft. long and 4 ft. wide).”

 No Chance for Error